stuartnelson3/morphing/README.md

-This is a website about Mindfulness in organizations.
+# morphing

-Copyright Vanessa Beck, 2015.
+drawing what is found in the book morphing by joseph choma